DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 ### HSTS and redirects

-Here is example of a redirect when wanting the common reddirect from www to naked domain.
+Here is an example of a redirect when wanting the common case of switching anyone that comes to A www subdomain to the naked domain.

 ```
 www.{$MY_DOMAIN} {